-As of April 2019, Ataturk Airport in Istanbul is no longer accepting commercial passenger flights, which have all been transferred to Istanbul’s new airport, along with the IST call sign.
+Ataturk Airport in Istanbul stopped accepting commercial passenger flights in April 2019.
+All such flights have now been transferred to Istanbul’s new airport, along with the IST airport call sign.

 Read on for more information on the new airport, why it was built, and where it’s located – as well as discovering a charming fact about its striking control tower.